 In 2014 Renay moved to Washington USA to marry her long-time love, and they lived inland for a couple of years before deciding to return to the coast.
 Renay became a certified yoga instructor and gradually resumed painting but hadn’t quite found her stride, experimenting in oils, watercolor and acrylic and painting the odd commission.
 One day she came across the large scale pastel drawings of water and icebergs by Zaria Forman, and was captivated by the realism Forman achieved and simplicity of process using pigment and paper.
 Unable to get pastels out of her mind, she finally picked up a half stick starter set of Unison Colour pastel and hasn’t looked back.
 The immediacy of the process and ability to achieve color gradations and expression that would take much longer with wet paint, has bloomed into adoration of the medium and exploding inspiration.

 Renay’s greatest muse – the ocean – reflects both our collective health and lack of stewardship.
 To paint it in all its forms now has a deeper meaning; it has become a preservation instinct to illustrate its fragility and awesomeness.
-The creative process begins with her own photo reference, or photos used with permission from talented underwater photographers, often free-divers in intimate contact with the underwater world.
+The creative process usually begins with her own photo for reference.
 She thumbtacks a sheet of paper to the wall, begins with a light pencil sketch of the most basic lines, and then applies pastel with her hands, wearing surgical gloves for protection from the pigment.
 Sections are completed and the image is created from left to right, top down, so that extra pigment can fall without landing on finished areas.
 The paper she uses allows for a few layers but once it is saturated there is little room for correction, so it’s a constant lesson to be present for each stroke and let go of some control.
 Detail is achieved by breaking the pastels to create a sharp edge with which to draw, and blending with her fingertips.
 The image goal is not only realism but to achieve movement and emotional content, to spark connection and inspire introspection.

 Renay resides in Bellingham, Washington with her husband and two rescued Siamese cats.
 She is currently developing a new body of work under the theme “Everything is Connected.”